How to Build a Detailed Facebook Insights Report

 Organic impressions show how many times the content was viewed on your page directly.
 Paid impressions are the number of times your content was viewed as a paid ad.
 Viral impressions are the number of times that piece of content was viewed when a user reposted it on their Facebook story.

-Organic, paid, and viral reach works much like impressions.
+Organic, paid, and viral reach works much like impressions for all types of posts including Facebook ads.
 However, it counts only unique content views.

 Post and page engagement